-2.5.1 Liaison and communication will take place with Trade Union Safety Representatives, or consultation with Employee Representatives about problems, hazards or defects either arising from or relating to this sphere of activity.
-Problems other than sources of imminent danger will be discussed at the HS&W Committee.

-2.5.2 Specific issues that require immediate action will be taken after consultation with the Headteacher and the Health and Safety Coordinator
+- 2.5.1 Liaison and communication will take place with Trade Union Safety Representatives, or consultation with Employee Representatives about problems, hazards or defects either arising from or relating to this sphere of activity.
+Problems other than sources of imminent danger will be discussed at the H & S Committee. - 2.5.2 Specific issues that require immediate action will be taken after consultation with the Headteacher and the Health and Safety Coordinator (SBM)

-2.6 Monitoring and auditing Health, Safety and Wellbeing Performance
+2.6 Monitoring and auditing Health & Safety Performance

-2.6.1 The Governors will require the Headteacher to provide an annual report on all HS&W matters which will identify strengths and development areas, propose achievable remedies, and set objectives for continuous improvement.

-It is for the Governing Body to decide which senior person does this and it can be a combination of Headteacher, Health and Safety Coordinator, Health and Safety Governor or others.

-2.6.2.
-The report will provide an annual overview of:
+- 2.6.1 The Governors will require the Headteacher\ to provide an annual report on all H & S matters which will identify strengths and development areas, propose achievable remedies, and set objectives for continuous improvement. - \ It is for the Governing Body to decide which senior person does this and it can be a combination of Headteacher, Health and Safety Coordinator (SBM), Health and Safety Governor or others. - 2.6.2.
+The report will provide an annual overview of: - i.)

-- i.)
 Reported incidents, incident investigations, bump book analysis, lost time data and resulting preventative measures; - ii.)
 Emergency procedures including fire precautions and first aid; - iii.)
 Policies and arrangements introduced, risk assessments undertaken and procedures implemented; - iv.)
 Internal and external inspections as well as audits; - v.)
-Wellbeing.
+Wellbeing following the Wellbeing poicy guidelines.